hdquemada/hdquemada.github.io/_pages/cv.md

 **International Consultancies**

-August 2006.
-World Bank and International Food Policy Research Institute.
+World Bank and International Food Policy Research Institute (2006).
 Assessment of scientific capacity to support a regional biosafety system in West African Economic and Monetary Union countries.
 Conducted field visits to Benin and Togo, where I visited research institutes, government agencies, and universities to determine the level